yahikii/crochet-counter/README.md

-# crochet-counter
+# Crochet Counter
-Simple row counting app for crochet projects
+Simple application for counting rows for idiots who can't keep track of their current rows -> Me 🙋‍♀️

+tbd.